Signatures of Parafermion Zero Modes in Fractional Quantum Hall-Superconductor Heterostructures: Model for FTSC and PZM

-\textit{Model for FTSC and PZM.}---We first discuss our model for an FTSC, which consists of two edges from a (fully spin-polarized) $\nu=1/m$ FQH system proximity coupled by an s-wave superconductor (SC) finger as in Fig. \ref{fig:FTSCjunc}.
-Since at each finger, the edges are in proximity with an s-wave superconductor finger, we include a density-density interaction term and a superconductor term $\De\psi_L\psi_R+\hc$ Here we denote by $L$ and $R$ the top and bottom FQH edges states in contact with the SC finger.
-The corresponding bosonized \cite{SM} Hamiltonian is,
+We first discuss our model for an FTSC, which consists of two edges from a (fully spin-polarized) $\nu=1/m$ FQH system proximity coupled by an s-wave superconductor (SC) finger as in Fig. \ref{fig:FTSCjunc}.
+Since at each finger, the edges are in proximity with an s-wave superconductor finger, we include a density-density interaction term and a pairing term $\De\psi_L\psi_R+\hc$ Here we denote by $L$ and $R$ the top and bottom FQH edges states in contact with the SC finger.
+The corresponding bosonized (see Appendix \ref{sec:bosonization} for reviews on bosonization) Hamiltonian is,

 where $v_F$ is the Fermi velocity of the edges, $\phi_{R/L}$ are the bosonic fields on the top/bottom edge, $U$ is the interaction strength, ${\De}>0$ is the (dimensionless) proximity gap, and $\ell_0$ is the magnetic length which plays the role of a UV cutoff.